Aliases for OPLAH Gene

 The protein encoded by this gene acts as a homodimer, using ATP hydrolysis to catalyze the conversion of 5-oxo-L-proline to L-glutamate.
 Defects in this gene are a cause of 5-oxoprolinase deficiency (OPLAHD). [provided by RefSeq, Jun 2012]

 GeneCards Summary for OPLAH Gene

 OPLAH (5-Oxoprolinase (ATP-Hydrolysing)) is a Protein Coding gene.
 Diseases associated with OPLAH include 5-oxoprolinase deficiency and glutathione synthetase deficiency.
-Among its related pathways are Metabolism and Glutathione metabolism.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include hydrolase activity and 5-oxoprolinase (ATP-hydrolyzing) activity.

 UniProtKB/Swiss-Prot for OPLAH Gene

 Catalyzes the cleavage of 5-oxo-L-proline to form L-glutamate coupled to the hydrolysis of ATP to ADP and inorganic phosphate.